Political positions of Lee Kuan Yew: Leaked diplomatic cables

 In leaked diplomatic cables to the US, Lee described the North Korean regime as "psychopathic", described then Vice-President of the People's Republic of China Xi Jinping as a "princeling" and expressed his belief that the Japanese government may develop nuclear technologies in the future.

 Vietnam

-Lee supported the Vietnam War.
+Lee initially supported the Vietnam War.
 Regarding the Fall of Saigon Lee expressed "astonishment and alarm at the rapidity with which the situation fell apart" He remarked that "the battle was not fought in Vietnam alone; it was fought in Washington".
 He would later express more critical attitudes to the war saying America "made a mess" out of the war.
 In 1967 he said "Let us hope that all countries persevere and strive for a fair solution to this tragic conflict in Vietnam, so that the enormous sacrifices that have been and are still being made, will be worthwhile—namely by securing a more peaceful Asia, where both the non-communist and communist parts of it learn to live with each other, and to leave each other’s political systems alone".

+United States

+Lee Kuan Yew described the United States as a highly individualistic and entrepreneurial society, whose culture both fueled its success and created structural challenges.
+He argued that Americans “glorify the individual,” encouraging innovation, risk-taking, and creativity, Lee also emphasized that American individualism underpinned a distinctive entrepreneurial culture:

+"Finally, America has a culture that celebrates those who strike out on their own.
+When they succeed, they are admired as talented entrepreneurs… When they fail, it is accepted as a natural intermediate stage… so they pick themselves up and start afresh.”

+—excerpt of One Man’s View of the World written by Lee Kwan Yew, 2013.

+He contrasted this with the more class-bound society of United Kingdom, arguing that Britain’s historical emphasis on hierarchy and established status limited the commercialization of innovation despite its scientific achievements.
+In his view, the United States, as a “frontier society” without rigid class barriers, fostered a strong drive to create wealth and new enterprises.
+This combination of entrepreneurial dynamism and weaker social cohesion, he argued, defined both the strengths and weaknesses of the American cultural model.

+At the same time, he linked aspects of American individualism to social problems, including gun violence associated with the Second Amendment to the United States Constitution, remarking that in Asian systems students “do not bring handguns to school,” which he used to highlight differences in discipline and social order.